prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

   silenceNamespaceSelector: ...
 ```

-Additionally, the silence-controller will handle `Silences` overwrite.
+Additionally, the silence-controller will handle `Silences` overwrites.
 after successfully created a silence, the silence id will be kept in the status sub-resource:

 ```yaml